MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/enable-tls-1-1-and-tls-1-2-support-in-sharepoint-server-2016.md

 .NET Framework 3.5 doesn't support TLS 1.1 or TLS 1.2 by default.

 > [!IMPORTANT]
-> To add support for TLS 1.1 and TLS 1.2 in Windows Server 2012 R2, you must install a KB update, and then manually configure Windows Registry keys. > For Windows Server 2016, you only configure the registry keys.
+> To add support for TLS 1.1 and TLS 1.2 in Windows Server 2012 R2, you must install a KB update, and then manually configure Windows Registry keys.

 SharePoint Server 2016 is built on .NET Framework 4.x and doesn't use .NET Framework 3.5.
 However, certain prerequisite components and third party software that integrates with SharePoint Server 2016 may use .NET Framework 3.5.
 Microsoft recommends installing and configuring this update to improve compatibility with TLS 1.2.